manuelhurtadoram/Can-You-Guess-the-Price-/README.md

 In it, I intended to explore the AirBnB Boston Housing dataset along three questions that I formulated myself.
 To answer these questions, I used data science and machine learning knowledge.

-3. **File Descriptions
+3. **File Descriptions**

-    - Data:
+	1. Notebook:

-        - boston_listings.csv: Comma-Separated file with information on Boston AirBnB listings.
+		1. AirBnB Boston Housing Dataset Exploration.ipynb

-        - boston_reviews.csv: Comma-Separated file with reviews for boston listings.
+	2. Data:

-        - positive-words.txt: Text file with list of positive words.
+		1. boston_listings.csv: Comma-Separated file with information on Boston AirBnB listings.
-        - negative-words.txt: Text file with list of negative words.
+		2. boston_reviews.csv: Comma-Separated file with reviews for boston listings.

-    - Notebook:
+		3. positive-words.txt: Text file with list of positive words.

-	- AirBnB Boston Housing Dataset Exploration.ipynb
+		4. negative-words.txt: Text file with list of negative words.

-    - Other:
+	3. Other:

-	- best_weights.hdf5: Best weights of trained MLP model during training.
+		1. best_weights.hdf5: Best weights of trained MLP model during training.

 4. **Instructions**